mona-chen/jistflow/docs/install.md

 # Installing Iceshrimp

-This document will guide you through manual installation of Iceshrimp on dev branch, for main branch, use Firefish's installation guide.
+This document will guide you through manual installation of Iceshrimp.
+We also provide prebuilt [packages](/iceshrimp/packaging) for various platforms, should you prefer those over a manual install.

 ## Dependencies